ECE493Group8/model/README.md

 - `<vector_size>`: The number of dimensions each word vector will have.
 - `<parquet_path>`: The file pattern of the parquet files to train on.
 - `<column>`: The column of the dataframe to train on.
+- `<progress_per>`: Log to file after processing this number of sentences when building the vocabulary.

 ### Example